Bud Powell Anthology

 On “Out of Nowhere,” Bud thinks he is next after Navarro but Bird loftily assures him that this isn’t the case.
 Bird’s extraordinary opening phrases are unusually transparent and abstract.

 Rhythm changes in A-flat is less common than Bb, Eb, F, or C. It is interesting to look at what Bud plays on “The Street Beat.”
 He seems to start with a few quotes, but maybe it is pure melodic invention.
-Again, it is kind of incredible that Bird plays a few atonal phrases over Bud on the second bridge.
+Again, it is shocking that Bird plays a few atonal phrases over Bud on the second bridge.

 I’d argue that the piano chorus on “‘Round Midnight” is the best this song has ever been played except by the composer.
 I also was very pleased that Kevin Sun went on to transcribe it in response to the original post.